govau/sdget/README.md

 * `plain`: values are output verbatim (default)

 ## TXT format details
 Each TXT string is treated as a simple key/value pair separated by a single `=`.
-Everything after the first `=` is considered a value, which can contain any valid characters, including spaces or more `=` signs.
-The key can contain any valid non-`=` characters.
+Any `=` characters in the key name can be escaped using a backtick (`` ` ``), and everything after the first unescaped `=` is considered a value, which can contain any valid characters, including spaces or more `=` signs.
+Keys are case-insensitive, and unescaped leading or trailing tabs and spaces are ignored.
 Repeated keys are interpreted as lists.
 Strings that aren't key/value pairs are simply ignored.

 Here are some examples of valid key/value pairs:
 ```